 Fulton, without doubt, designed and superintended the construction of the first steam war-vessel.
 On the 20th June, 1814, the keel was laid, and in little more than four months, that is, on the 29th October, she was launched from the yard of Adam and Noah Brown, her able and active architects.
 The scene exhibited on that occasion was magnificent.
 It happened on one of the brightest autumnal days.
 "Spectators," says Colden, "crowded the surrounding shores, and were seen upon the hills which limited the beautiful prospect.
 The river and bay were filled with vessels of war, dressed in all their variety of colours, in compliment to the occasion.
-In the midst of these was the enormous floating mass whose bulk and unwieldy form seemed to render her as unfit for motion as the land batteries which were saluting her.
+In the midst of these was the enormous floating maswhose bulk and unwieldy form seemed to render her as unfit for motion as the land batteries which were saluting her.
 Through the fleet of vessels which occupied this part of the harbour were seen gliding in every direction several of our large steam-boats, of the burden of three or four hundred tons.
-These, with bands of music, and crowds of gay and on shore, from the its path ppearance ath which eat regard ameter of ds built a opposition at forward he Hudson n is from the steamalculations their boat urned with to perform projectors of conceive ere resisted and were to pendulum team than inery with give those aiming to joyous company, were winding through passages left by the anchored vessels as if they were moved by enchantment.
+These, with bands of music, and crowds of gay and go on shore, m from the ing its path n appearance neath which great regard diameter of rards built a of opposition put forward the Hudson tion is from the steamecalculations n their boat turned with e to perform the projectors not conceive were resisted and were to a pendulum steam than chinery with o give those claiming to e first steam four months, Brown, her ificent.
+It a, "crowded ful prospect. of colours, pating mass as the land this part of poats, of the of gay and ent writer has joyous company, were winding through passages left by the anchored vessels as if they were moved by enchantment.
 The heart could not have been human that did not share in the general enthusiasm expressed by the loud shouts of the multitude.
 He could not have been a worthy citizen, who did not then say to himself, with pride and exultation, 'This is my country!' and when he looked on the man whose single genius had created the most interesting objects of the scene, 'This is my countryman!'"